pingcap/tiflow/dm/docs/RFCS/20211130_enhanced_pre_checker.md

     - checkAutoIncrementKey
     - checkPK/UK

-### Remove checker from tidb-tools to DM
+### Move checker from [tidb-tools](https://github.com/pingcap/tidb-tools/tree/master/pkg/check) to DM

-After this change, checker is deeply coupled to DM, both with dump privilege and optimistic pessimistic coordination.
-And checker is only used by DM (TiCDC and TiDB all don't use it).
-So removing checker from tidb-tools to DM is more convenient for development work。
+After this change, checker is deeply coupled to DM, both with dump Privilege and optimistic pessimistic coordination.
+And checker is only used by DM (TiCDC and TiDB all don’t use it).
+So removing checkers from tidb-tools to DM is more convenient for development work。

+In detail, we do not take the initiative to submit pr to the tidb-tools repository.
+Instead, we will replace the checker in tidb-tools step by step during the development of this feature.

+So at last we will have two checker components in DM and tidb-tools.
+But DM will completely get rid of tidb-tools checker's ​​dependence or wrap our own checker layer on top of it.